talpah/pullhook/README.md

 ## Configuration
 Create a `config.ini` by copying `config.ini.sample` and edit it to suit your needs.
-Omitted/Commented out options are ignored and the default values in `pullhook.py` are used instead.
+Commented out options are the defaults.
+Documentation provided inline inside [config.ini.sample](config.ini.sample)